srijanshetty/notes/Computing/ai.md

 # Topology
 ----------
-Rubber sheet geometry, we don't care about distances, all we care about is the connectedness of points.
+Rubber sheet geometry, we dont care about distances, all we care about is the connectedness of points.
 For example: a circle and square have the same topology because the connectedness is the same.
 A topological space consists of a set of points and a set of open sets called